aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ## **Convert PowerPoint to PDF with Custom Slide Size**

-This Java code shows you how to convert a PowerPoint when its slide size is specified to a PDF:
+This Javascript code shows you how to convert a PowerPoint when its slide size is specified to a PDF:

 ```javascript
     // Instantiates a Presentation object that represents a PowerPoint file